sanette/intuos4-oled/README.md

 ### Make it automatic

 To have a perfect installation, you want the OLED images to appear automatically when you plug the tablet in.
-For this, simply ask you Desktop environment (for instance, KDE, gnome...) to autoload the script `intuos4daemon.py` at login.
+For this, simply ask your Desktop environment (for instance, KDE, gnome...) to autoload the script `intuos4daemon.py` at login.
 (See also `~/.config/autostart` if you want to do it manually).